 Basu (1997) use inter-announcement period returns and fiscal year returns measure economic news reflected asymmetrically in earnings.
 The inter-announcement period return is calculated to end three months after fiscal year to ensure that the market response to prior year's earnings is ruled out.
 Fiscal year return is used as an alternative to exclude the market reaction to the current year's earnings announcement.
 Financial statements mostly are audited and disclosed within after the end of annual fiscal period; therefore, firms have to work with auditors in the preparation of financial statements in three months after fiscal year.
 Although, Basu's tests (1997) of conservatism using different economic news primarily aim to check the robustness of the model, the results imply the difference of conservatism in intra-earnings announcement period and period occurring before earning announcement.
-Furthermore, three months after fiscal year is also the period when Vietnamese public companies must disclose audited financial statements8.
-Auditors' participation in the preparation of financial statement period is likely to be higher than that in period occurring before earnings announcement must be period occurring before earnings must disclose audited financial statements8.
+Furthermore, three months after fiscal year is also the period when Vietnamese public companies must disclose audited financial statements.
 Auditors' participation in the preparation of financial statements probably leads to conservatism assurance.
-To put it another way, the level of conservatism in intra-earnings announcement period is likely to be higher than that in period occurring before earning before earnings announcement.
+To put it another way, the level of conservatism in intra-earnings announcement period is likely to be higher than that in period occurring before earnings announcement.